 I tried to develop some of these ideas into photographs using a variety of techniques, from straight shots to combinations of images to double exposures.
 My use of multiple exposure / image combinations in post processing came from a desire to give the images a slightly unreal look, in fitting with the memory coming from a dream.
 Here are some of the preliminary attempts I made:

 My final image for this exercise is shown below.
 This was achieved by combining multiple exposures of the same scene during post-processing

-What I particularly liked about this image, a variation on the theme of me standing in front of the abysm, is the slight sense of danger that the jitter from combining frames creates.
+What I particularly liked about this image, a variation on the theme of me standing in front of the abysm, is the slight sense of danger created by the jitter from combining frames.
 It also creates a dream-like, slightly surreal look.
 The other element I like is the dark part at the top of the image.
 In reality, it was just a small depression less than a meter deep, but by darkening the shadows significantly here, it gives the impression of being much deeper.